Nature's Remedies for Stress and Fatigue

 Winner of the Local Legend Independent Publishing Awards 2016

-“There is fabulous folk lore hidden away in the hedgerow and forgotten details of history.
-Spirit of the Hedgerow was written for those who want to know more about the medical properties of common wayside plants how they might be worked with in a spiritual sense.
+Spirit of the Hedgerow was written for those who want to know more about the medical properties of common wayside plants, and how they might be worked with in a spiritual sense.
 Over 40 common wild plants are described according to their medical properties with herbal remedies and foraging recipes to try at home.
-The spiritual aspects of the book invite you to see common plants from a sacred perspective while stories such as the battle between the Oak King and the Holly King bring a sense of a wild drama going on right under our noses!”
+The spiritual aspects of the book invite you to see common plants from a sacred perspective, while stories such as the battle between the Oak King and the Holly King bring a sense of a wild drama going on right under our noses!

 A review from Amazon: